How to Reply to Reviews in App Store and Google Play in 2020

 Work with customers through the Help Desk services or straight through AppFollow:

 - Help Desk is more convenient for support agents to work with as they feel more comfortable with it.
 Each ticket can show the update history, leave a comment for colleagues, or ask for help with the answer.

 - If you don’t use Help Desk services, set up auto tags and response templates on AppFollow.
-Both of them can be divided according to users’ requests and their languages if you work with several countries.
+Both of them can be divided according to users’ requests and languages if you work with several countries.